Root Causes. United Solutions.

-United Way's mission is uniting our community and resources to build racial equity and opportunities for all Rhode Islanders.
+United Way of Rhode Island's mission is uniting our community and resources to build racial equity and opportunities for all Rhode Islanders.

 NEED HELP NOW? cALL 211.